sadiqmmm/clipboard-rails/README.md

 # clipboard-rails
 [![Gem Version](https://badge.fury.io/rb/clipboard-rails.svg)](http://badge.fury.io/rb/clipboard-rails)

-clipboard-rails gem is the integration of clipboard.js javascript library for your Rails 4 application.
+clipboard-rails gem is the integration of clipboard.js javascript library for your Rails 4 and Rails 5 applications.

 clipboard.js is a modern approach to copy text to clipboard No Flash.
 No dependencies.
 Just 2kb
 source: https://github.com/zenorocha/clipboard.js